What are the Best Scooters for 5 and 6 Year Olds?

 It features a foam grip handles, a height adjustable handlebar and folds down for storage.

 Razor is a popular brand of scooter.
 It's a well known US brand which specialises in scooters, electric scooters, hoverboards and more.

 The Razor S scooter comes in three fabulous colours (blue, pink or red).

 It is foldable and weighs 2.4kg so is light to carry.
 It features 98mm urethane wheels, which have ABEC 5 bearings.
 The wheels offer a smooth ride.

 It's designed for kids from aged 6 plus.
 Read more about the Razor S Scooter.

 What To Consider When Buying a Scooter for 5 and 6 Year Olds

 Foldable / Lightweight Scooter - at ages 5 and 6, there were times when my son had enough of using his scooter and he'd ask me to carry it.
-This is why a scooter that folds was still very useful.
-A folded or lightweight scooter is easier to carry.
+This is why a scooter that folds is extremely useful.
+A folded or light scooter is easier to carry.
 However, if they want a scooter to do tricks on they will need one without a folding mechanism.
 A scooter with a folding mechanism is not strong enough to withstand the impact from jumps, stunts and tricks.

-A scooter that offers a smooth and fast ride - at ages 5 and 6, children want to be able to cruise fairly quickly.
-Some 3 wheel scooters can be built so safely that they are slow and difficult to maneouvre.
-Lightweight 3 wheel scooters are normally faster than the sturdier and heavier counterparts.
+A scooter that offers a smooth and fast ride - at ages 5 and 6, children want to be able to cruise quickly.
+Some 3 wheel scooters can be built so safely that they are slow and difficult to manoeuvre.
+Light 3 wheel scooters are normally faster than sturdier and heavier counterparts.